juju/docs/src/en/juju-concepts.md

 independently of applications, though usually this is with the intention of eventually running an application on it!

+Represented below is a very standard Juju machine.
+It has a single deployed
+charm:

+![machine][img__machine]
+[img__machine]: ../media/juju-machine.png

+Here we have a machine with a deployed charm in addition to a charm deployed on a LXD container within that machine:

+![machine-lxd][img__machine-lxd]
+[img__machine-lxd]: ../media/juju-machine-lxd.png

 ## Units/Applications

 A unit is a running instance of a given Juju application.
 Simple applications may be deployed with a single application unit, but it is possible for an individual application to have multiple units running in independent machines.
 All units for a given application will share the same charm, the same relations, and the same user-provided configuration.

-For instance, one may deploy a single MongoDB application, and specify that it should run 3 units, so that the replica set is resilient to failures.
+For instance, one may deploy a single MongoDB application, and specify that it should run three units (with one machine per unit), so that the replica set is resilient to failures.
 Internally, even though the replica set shares the same user-provided configuration, each unit may be performing different roles within the replica set, as defined by the charm.

+The following diagram represents the scenario described above.
+For simplicity, the agents have been omitted:

+![units][img__units]
+[img__units]: ../media/juju-machine-units.png

+## Relations

+The above section described the possibility of running several instances of the same application.
+In general, however, few applications are designed to be run in isolation and charms contain the knowledge of how to connect different applications together.
+These inter-application connections are called *relations* and they are formed by connecting *interfaces* of the same type.

+For example, WordPress supports, among others, an 'http' interface (for serving the website) and a 'db' interface (for the database which stores the content of the site).
+Any other application which supports these interface types can connect to the WordPress charm in a meaningful way.

+Below we see WordPress with relations set up between both MySQL and Apache (a potential relation is shown with HAProxy):

+![relations][img__relations]
+[img__relations]: ../media/juju-relations.png

+Some of the above application units show unused interfaces.
+It is the overall purpose of the installation which will dictate what interfaces get used.
+Some relation types are required by the main charm (WordPress here) while some relation types are optional.
+A charm's `metadata.yaml` file will expose such details.
+See [Managing relations][charms-relations] for more details on relations.

 [maas]: https://maas.io "Metal as a Service"
 [bundles]: ./charms-bundles.html
 [lxd]: http://www.ubuntu.com/cloud/lxd
 [charmstore]: https://jujucharms.com/store
+[charms-relations]: ./charms-relations.html